agsty44/SQLSEQUEL/README.md

 Syntax: SELECT (field) FROM (record number), or SELECT (field) WHERE (field) (== or !=) (content)

 Returns the content of the selected field in the selected record.
-If * is used in (field), it returns the whole records.
+If * is used in (field), it returns the whole record(s).

 #### ADDRECORD: